wavefrontHQ/docs/pages/doc/proxies_histograms.md

 10, 20, 20, 30, 40, 100, 100

 If you want an hourly aggregation, you can send those points as a distribution to the histogram distribution listener port:
-* By default port 2878 for proxy 4.29 and later.
+* By default, port 2878 for proxy 4.29 and later.
-* By default 40000 for earlier proxy versions.
+* By default, 40000 for earlier proxy versions.

 `!H <timestamp> #1 10 #2 20 #1 30 #2 100 my.metric source=s1`

 Here, you specify:
 * the interval, in this case hours (!H)
 * timestamp (optional)
 * a set of sequences.
 Each sequence starts with #, followed by the number of points and the value of the points.
-In this example, we have 2 for 20 and 100 because we’re sending that point twice.
+In this example, we have 2 for 20 because we’re sending 2 points with the value 20.
 * metric name
 * source
 * optional point tag keys and values